The Secret Journey – 1944

 (Hubert's Story)

-D-Day -1 Hayling Island, Portsmouth
+Chapter 1 - D-Day Hayling Island, Portsmouth

 The 4th June 1944 was to be the day before D-Day.
 Hubert or Hubie, as we will call him, slumped on the hard stern gunwale, above the sheer strake of LBO51 on that cool Sunday morning, wiping his brow with an oily rag and “sighing from his boots”, as he caught his breath for a while.
-Hubie often sighed as if life was about to depart him, leaving an air of expectancy in the vacuum seemingly frozen around him, commanding instant attention and projecting a feeling that something dire had happened, which quickly dissipated as the onlooker realised there was no real emergency at all.
+Hubie often sighed as if life was about to depart him, leaving an air of expectancy in the vacuum seemingly frozen around him, commanding instant attention and projecting a feeling that something dire had happened, which eventually dissipated as the onlooker realised there was no real emergency at all.

 At 19, Hubert was already a giant of a man, called to war by Hitler's antics and he had grown from youth to manhood quickly, during his recent brutal training.
 Standing 6ft 3” in dark blue, petrol-soaked overalls, with a belt full of tools and strong black, steel toe-capped booits, as he always referred to them, he projected an air of quiet forbearance.
 “Pass me t'booits”, he would petition as he tumbled out of his hammock each morning.
 Hubie was fresh from No.1 Combined Training Centre, Inverary 1 where he had learned to recognise the difference between a pulpit and a windlass.
 Hubie was “acting Captain” as he humorously called himself, being the most experienced of the three men aboard, though his rank was really Chief Stoker at that time.
 A Chief Stoker was the “engine guy” on any ship, and this time his duty was also the secret task of leading a tanker, supplying petrol to Naval Forces, soon to arrive at an undisclosed new port, somewhere off the French coast.